Painting instructor Rod Moore teaches plein air drawing to a group of Italiana Tours participants

 Looking Ahead: Upcoming Italiana Tours

-Here are some more posts about artsy activities you can explore while traveling:
+Here are more posts about creative travel experiences in Italy to explore while traveling:

 What a delightful time we had together while we explored and ate shared gelato .. so happy we met.
 I will be reading your novels.
 I must show you my 4 paintings I will be releasing when I get home…